Kirkennan Estate Holiday Cottages Green Tourism Policy

 - We leave standing deadwood and branch cuttings in the woodlands to provide habitat for insects and ground nesting birds.

 - Every year we put up additional bird boxes and ensure they are cleaned out.
-We now have a barn owl box (used to date by wood pigeons); and kestrel box (used to date by crows), a swift box and 8 boxes for small birds such as tits.
+We did have a barn owl box in the barn but had to block it off as it was causing problems with pigeons nesting in it.
+We have a kestrel box which had also been taken over by pigeons but was used in 2021 by barn owls who succesfully reared one chick, a swift box and 8 boxes for small birds such as tits.
+Our son has built us a number of bat boxes which will be put up soon.

 - We planted a new woodland of 5000 native broadleaved trees selected to encourage wildlife.
-The new wood is predominately willow, alder and oak but also contains bird cherry, downy birch, holly, hawthorn, guelder rose, elderflower, rowan and blackthorn.
+The new wood is predominately willow, alder and oak but also contains bird cherry, downy birch, holly, hawthorn, guelder rose, elderflower, rowan and blackthorn and native roses.
 In 2019 we cut paths through this new wood so it can be enjoyed by guests.
+In 2021 we planted a link wood of 400 trees to connect the new wood with our existing woodland.

 - We consider pollinators when purchasing new plants, particularly trying to ensure we have flowers that are blooming at difficult times for these insects.
 We have moved to only buying peat free compost.